aayushuppal/sappgen/README.md

 Well structured code skeleton for python code and applications with pytest

-Standardizing general scripting, bots and applications etc. for maintainability and testing
+Standardizing general scripting, bots, applications etc. for maintainability and testing

 Python `3.7`